-The urea breath test will help your doctor decide if you have gastritis (irritation in the lining of the stomach) or an ulcer (sore) caused by bacteria called Helicobacter pylori (or H. pylori).
+The urea breath test will help your doctor decide if you have gastritis or an ulcer.
+Gastritis is irritation in the lining of the stomach.
+An ulcer is a sore caused by bacteria called Helicobacter pylori (or H. pylori).
 This test may also be used to follow up on your treatment plan.

 How do I get ready for this test?

 Do not eat for one hour before your test.

 Do not smoke for at least one hour before your test and do not smoke during your test.

 Certain medicines interfere with this test.
 You must be off these for two weeks before this test.
 Contact your doctor if you have taken during the two weeks before your test:

 Bismuth such as Pepto-Bismol®, Kaopectate®, or Helidac®.

 You can have the test while on proton pump inhibitors.
 These include Prilosec®, Prevacid®, Nexium®, Protonix®, Aciphex®, and Zegerid®.
 These sometimes can cause false negative results.
 If you have a negative result, your doctor may ask you to come back for a repeat test after stopping these medicines for two weeks.